Goosse/exports-and-reports/readme.txt

 * Get paginated / full data from a report in JSON format

 == Changelog ==

+= 0.7.0 =
+* Added: Using WP AJAX URL instead of Admin.class.php directly for downloads of exports

 = 0.6.4 =
 * Added: New constant to change the exports directory (WP_ADMIN_UI_EXPORT_DIR / WP_ADMIN_UI_EXPORT_URL)